PhilGeek/oxford-realism/perception.markdown

+# Introduction

+Oxford discussions of realism, conceived as an alternative to idealism, were largely framed in terms of knowledge.
+However a concern for realism animated Oxford reflection on perception as well.
+Indeed, the core claims about knowledge have perceptual analogues.

+The fundamental realist (or anti-idealist) commitment common to both Oxford and Cambridge realism is a thesis about the objects of knowledge:

+> The objects of knowledge are independent of the act of knowing.

+Two further theses about knowledge distinguish Oxford realism from its Cantibrigian counterpart.
+First is the idea that knowledge is unmistakable.

+> Knowing that p rules out the possibility that not p

+Second is disjunctivism or anti-hybridism about knowledge, the idea that there is no common factor between knowledge and belief

+>

+One strand of Oxford reflection on perception involved working out parallel theses about perception.
+And again, it is a concern about realism that is motivating.
+Begin with the realist conception of knowledge.
+The question then will be: What must perception be like if we can know something about an object by seeing it?
+What must perception be if it can make us knowledgeable of a subject matter independent of the mind?

+Another strand of Oxford reflection on perception involves a tension within the conception of knowledge held by early Oxford realists.
+Cook Wilson and Prichard both held

 # Cook Wilson on perception

 Cook Wilson's discussion of realism focused primarily on knowledge.
 Indeed, Cook Wilson never published on perception.
 The main source of his views on perception is a letter he wrote responding to Stout's "Primary and Secondary Qualities".
 However, to bring out some of the connections between his realist conception of knowledge and his views about perception, it is useful to begin with a letter of 6 January 1904 to Prichard.